About Child Life

 invasive procedures and surgery.
 Techniques include diagnosis education

-and support, medical play and psychological preparation.
+and support, medical play and procedural preparation.

 Child Life at Covenant Children’s